-70. The degree specific regulations are: a.
+- 75. The degree specific regulations are: - a.
 Prescribed period.
-The prescribed period of study for students undertaking the programme is 21 months. b.
+The prescribed period of study for students undertaking the programme is 21 months.

+b.
 Assessment.
-As part of the assessment of the programme, students are required to submit a portfolio of work and undertake a professional viva to provide evidence that there have meet the OTOP.
-Oten dead for Dravisional provide evidence that they have met the GTCS Standard for Provisional Registration.
+As part of the assessment of the programme, students are required to submit a portfolio of work and undertake a professional viva to provide evidence that they have met the GTCS Standard for Provisional Registration.
 The portfolio and professional viva comprise one 30 credit assessment.